shadyeip/tew/README.md

 ```

 ## Include Orphaned IPs
 In some situations, your Nmap XML file may contain additional IP addresses that are not present in your DNS JSON file.
-These IPs do not have associated subdomains in the dns.json file.
+These IPs do not have associated subdomains in the DNS JSON file.
 If you want to include these IP entries in your output, you can use the `--include-orphaned-ips` flag.

-This is useful when you have a comprehensive Nmap scan that identifies more IPs than those resolved by DNS lookups.
-The `--include-orphaned-ips` flag ensures that all relevant IP pairs are included, even if they do not map to any subdomain.
+This flag is useful when you have a comprehensive Nmap scan that identifies more IPs than those resolved by DNS lookups.
+The `--include-orphaned-ips` flag ensures that only IP addresses without an associated domain are included in the output.
+The output will also include the virtual host (vhost) entries when the `--vhost` flag is used.

 Example output: